msizi67494/gitDemo/README.md

 # Demo

-this is my git crash course
+this is my git crash course, I'm adding new text.